$dS$ extremal surfaces, replicas, boundary Renyi entropies in $dS/CFT$ and time entanglement: Introduction

 In the second part, we develop further various aspects of time-entanglement structures in quantum mechanics, building on \cite{Narayan:2022afv}, \cite{Narayan:2023ebn}, \cite{Narayan:2023zen}\ (reviewed in sec.~\ref{sec:tE-rev}).
 We relate the reduced time evolution operator to weak values of operators localized to subregions (sec.~\ref{sec:weak-rte}): this also relates singularities in the corresponding pseudo-entropies to those in these weak values.
 These quantities involve one copy of the time evolution operator: we then introduce (sec.~\ref{mathdsT}) a related transition matrix operator ${\mathds T}$ containing time-evolved versions of two distinct states, which thus contains two copies of the time evolution operator.
 We then show how autocorrelation functions (especially for operators localized to subregions) can be naturally recast via ${\mathds T}$ and partial traces thereof: this connects with some of the discussion in \cite{Milekhin:2025ycm}.
 In sec.~\ref{sec:fp-fac}, we consider future-past entangled states and recast correlation functions for operators localized to subregions in terms of these, and comment on factorization aspects of these future-past states in relation to that of correlation functions for long time separations.

+This suggests a synthesis of these quantum mechanical time entanglement aspects with de Sitter space.
+In sec.~\ref{sec:Synth-dSctm}, we consider a ``cosmological transition matrix'' involving two copies of the de Sitter Wavefunction, at the past and the future.
+We discuss how de Sitter entropy and the future-past surface area arise from special cases here.
+We also comment on some future work on related aspects in two copies of the dual ghost-like CFT.

-Sec.\ref{sec:Disc} contains a Discussion of various aspects.
-The appendices provide various calculational details (in particular App.~\ref{App:singQuoGeom} on quotient geometries and App.~\ref{sec:-AdS} on $-AdS$).
+Lastly, we comment on certain maximal area aspects of these no-boundary extremal surfaces containing timelike components in sec.~\ref{sec:maximal}, and make some speculations on the sign of the imaginary parts in these areas and their interpretations via cosmic branes in sec.~\ref{impnba}.\ Sec.\ref{sec:Disc} contains a Discussion of various aspects.
+The appendices provide various calculational details (in particular App.~\ref{App:singQuoGeom} on quotient geometries, App.~\ref{sec:-AdS} on $-AdS$,\ App.~\ref{adsds} on the $dS$ action and App.~\ref{appnc} on examples with the ${\mathds T}$ operator).